KatherineMichel/katherinemichel.github.io/doc/blog/conferences/commit-your-code-2025-recap.md

 Copies of Danny's new book [Developers Guide to AI](https://nostarch.com/developers-guide-to-AI) (co-written with Jacob Orshalick and Jerry Mannel Reghunadh) quickly sold out and all the proceeds went to charity.

-After the keynotes, Eric Weibust gave me the tip that Java talks by Josh Long and Dan Vega were not-to-be-missed.
+After the keynotes, Erik Weibust gave me the tip that Java talks by Josh Long and Dan Vega were not-to-be-missed.

 ![](commit-your-code-2025-recap-images/hallway-track.jpg)
 Hallway track.
 The place was buzzing.